enkidevs/curriculum/sql/dql/basic-queries/order-by-clause.md

 ---
 ## Quiz

-headline: Can you order it?
+headline: Can you order a table with SQL?

 question: |